-The Association has structured an impressive array of training and reference material.
-This covers a broad range of topics of interest and value to those who choose to take their sailing vessels offshore.
-From equipment repairs to heavy weather tactics, offshore forecasting to selection of anchors, and offshore cooking to first aid – the material presented at seminars and available in the Salty Dawg reference library is extensive.
+A strong component of our educational mission as a non-profit association is our Salty Dawg Reference Library.
+Here, you will find articles carefully selected to cover topics of important to those who choose to sail offshore.
+From equipment repairs to heavy weather tactics, offshore forecasting to selection of anchors, and offshore cooking to first aid – the material presented here is designed to complement our Seminar presentations.

 A useful article by Salty Dawg and long time sailor Hank George.
-Understand the basic parameters of your boat’s performance, and its key features, to be better able to plan and manage your offshore passage.
-Go to Article
+Click here to understand the basic parameters of your boat’s performance, and its key features, to be better able to plan and manage your offshore passage.

 The Salty Dawg’s veteran offshore sailors have prepared this collection of articles providing superb advice to sailors on many topics of important to safe and fun offshore sailing and cruising.
-Review these carefully, absorb as much as you can, and put this into practice as you prepare for or undertake your next passage.
 Go to Advice From Experts

 The To-Do List before a passage can be daunting.
 Here are checklists that will help guide you through the priorities for a successful passage.
 You’ll find guidance about spares, special tools, safety gear, provisions, inspections…and More.
 Go to Checklists for Offshore